HaminLeee/coffee-chat/README.md

 - GET /api/allUsers/:orgId
-     - Get all users for orginzation with id of orgId
+     - Get all users for organization with id of orgId
      - Returns = {
           people: [{user 1}, .... {user n}]
      }